-The list below of manufacturers of scale model kits is not intended to be exhaustive, but does offer some guidance on the major model makers.
-I don't know all of the model manufacturers from around the world - does anyone? - but am often intrigued to learn of manufacturers I've not heard of previously.
+The list below of manufacturers of scale model kits is not intended to be exhaustive, but does offer some guidance on the major model makers, especially for scale models one is likely to encounter in the United States.
+I don’t know all of the model manufacturers from around the world – does anyone? – but am often intrigued to learn of manufacturers I’ve not heard of previously.
 Please accept in advance my apologies if your favorite brand is not yet on the list.

 Thanks to the internet, model builders are no longer restricted to the selection found in one's local hobby store, which greatly enhances the availability of models from certain manufacturers.
 On the other hand, please do patronize your local hobby store when you can; the more models one buys from a local store, the more models that store will carry.